oconnor663/bao/docs/spec.md

 conditions*](https://eprint.iacr.org/2009/210.pdf) framework and to avoid issues around integer overflow.
-At that point the length suffix was redundant, and it also incurred some performance overhead in the short message case, where a one-block message would require two blocks of hashing.
-It was dropped mainly for that performance reason, since the sloppy implementation concerns above aren't decisive in either direction.
+At that point the length suffix was redundant, and it also incurred some performance overhead in the short message case, where a one-block message would require two blocks of compression.
+It was dropped mainly for that performance reason, since the sloppy implementation concerns above aren't decisive either way.

 ## Other Related Work